-Premier League rivals - Pep v Mikel the story so far
+Premier League rivals: Pep v Mikel - the story so far

 This content is not available in your location.

-BBC Sport looks back at action from recent Arsenal and Man City meetings and analyses the friendship and emerging rivalry between bosses Pep Guardiola and Mikel Arteta as their two teams compete for the 2023 Premier League title.
+BBC Sport looks back at action from recent Arsenal and Manchester City meetings - and analyses the friendship and emerging rivalry between bosses Pep Guardiola and Mikel Arteta as their two teams compete for the 2023 Premier League title.

 Watch highlights of the Premier League every weekend on Match of the Day on BBC One, iPlayer and the BBC Sport App